aleen42/PersonalWiki/Programming/JavaScript/bubble_and_capture/bubble_and_capture.md

 **Capturing** means that the event is first captured by the outer element and propagated to the inner one.

-Capturing is also called "trickling", which helps to remember:
+Capturing is also called "trickling(滴落)", which helps to remember:

 `trickle down, bubble up`